vectara/vectara-docs/www/docs/api-reference/api-keys/delete-api-key.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Delete API key endpoint lets users delete one or more existing API keys.
+The Delete API Key endpoint lets you delete one or more existing API keys.
 This capability is useful for managing the lifecycle and security of API keys such as when they are no longer needed or when a key is compromised.